La Grange Declarations

 The 1979 and 1981 La Grange Declarations were statements issued by Christian activists advocating for a shift in U.S. church and government policy regarding Israel and Palestine.
-The 1979 declaration, formulated at a conference in LaGrange, Illinois, criticized Israel’s territorial policies, acknowledged Palestinian rights to self-determination, and called for an end to unconditional U.S. support for Israel while stopping short of questioning Israel’s right to exist.
-The 1981 declaration went further, explicitly challenging the theological basis for Israel’s claims to the land, advocating for an end to all U.S. military aid to Israel, and condemning U.S. restrictions on the Palestine Liberation Organization (PLO).
-Both declarations reflected a growing movement within certain Christian circles to counteract pro-Israel evangelical influence and advocate for Palestinian political and humanitarian concerns.
+The 1979 declaration, formulated at a conference in LaGrange, Illinois, criticized Israel's territorial policies, acknowledged Palestinian rights to self-determination, and called for an end to unconditional U.S. support for Israel while stopping short of questioning Israel's right to exist.
+The 1981 declaration went further, explicitly challenging the theological basis for Israel's claims to the land, advocating for an end to all U.S. military aid to Israel, and condemning U.S. restrictions on the Palestine Liberation Organization (PLO).
+Both declarations called for changes in Christian and U.S. policy toward Israel and the Palestinians and criticized evangelical support for Israeli territorial claims.

 La Grange Declaration I

-The original La Grange Declaration was a 1979 statement issued by a group of prominent Christian leaders rejecting Christian Zionism and advocating for Palestinian human and political rights while affirming Israel’s statehood.
+The first La Grange Declaration was issued in 1979 by Christian clergy and activists who criticized Christian Zionism and supported Palestinian political rights while affirming Israel’s statehood.
 The declaration emerged from a Conference on the Middle East called Human Rights and the Palestinian-Israeli Conflict: Responsibilities for the Christian Church, held May 18–20, 1979 in La Grange, Illinois.
 It was signed by an initial group of 60 participants, later growing to 5,000 signatories, and was published in Sojourners Magazine and the Reformed Journal.

 The declaration criticized Israel's military occupation of the West Bank, Gaza, and East Jerusalem following the 1967 Six-Day War, stating that these regions and their people had suffered under foreign military rule.
 It expressed repentance for Christian silence and inaction regarding these issues and called for a peace process that recognized the rights of both Israelis and Palestinians.
 It asserted that Palestinians have the right to a sovereign state of their choosing and emphasized that biblical teachings do not grant Israel a religious right to the West Bank.